A Typed Lambda-Calculus for Establishing Trust in Probabilistic Programs: Introduction

 The resulting notion of trust, implemented by constructs of the form $\trust (\test _n s)\calpe : \bool \,\calpe$, is parametric in two senses.
 First, these constructs do not simply encode a notion of ``trust in the program $s$'' but a notion of ``trust that the program $s$ computes its outputs as determined by the probability distribution $\calp$''.
 Second, by varying the number $n$ of tests conducted for any given experiment, also the degree of confidence with which one trusts the program $s$ varies.
 If $n$ is too small, any result will be considered untrustworthy, even if the program $s$ is defined to compute according to $\calp$: after a single throw of a coin, one would hardly trust the coin to be fair, even if the coin were indeed fair.
-If $n$ grows but not quite enough, results may lead to trust the program $s$, but such trust would be weak inasmuch it is based on samples of little significance: after few throws of the coin, a normal distribution of heads and tails may suggest that the coin is fair, but one should remain alert that it might not.
+If $n$ grows but not quite enough, results may lead to trust the program $s$, but such trust would be weak inasmuch as it is based on samples of little significance: after few throws of the coin, a normal distribution of heads and tails may suggest that the coin is fair, but one should remain alert that it might not.
 The more $n$ grows, the more trust is acquired, since one gets closer to a good approximation of the actual probabilistic behaviour of the program $s$.
 Obviously, if $s$ is not defined to compute according to the probability distribution $\calp$, increasing $n$ will only confirm that we should not trust $s$ to correctly compute according to $\calp$.
-In order to formally frame these subtleties, we introduce a static notion of {\it confidence} associated to trust.
-Intuitively, this notion captures the way our confidence in a program evolves when the thoroughness of our experiments on that program increases.
+In order to formally frame these subtleties, we introduce a notion of {\it confidence} associated to trust.
+Intuitively, this notion enables us to reason about our confidence in the potential behaviour of the program and about the way it evolves when the thoroughness of our experiments on that program increases.
 Technically, it defines a partial order on programs and is formally based on the probability of obtaining $\tert$ when we apply $\trust $ to experiments comprising an increasing number of executions of a given program.
 By an application of the strong law of large numbers, we prove that {\it confidence} tends, for series of experiments consisting of an increasing number of executions, to attribute complete trust to those terms that are suitably defined with respect to the target probability distribution.